Internship Programs in Italy

 Immerse yourself in la dolce vita (the sweet life) and choose to intern in Italy!
-Known internationally for its mouth-watering cuisine and its ancient history and impressive sights, Italy gives you the opportunity to explore one of the oldest civilizations on Earth while gaining valuable work experience.
+Known internationally for its mouth-watering cuisine, its ancient history, and impressive sights, Italy provides the opportunity to explore one of the oldest civilizations on Earth while gaining valuable work experience.

 For those on the outside, finding an internship in Italy without assistance or personal connections can be very hard due to their tight-knit work culture.
 If you are hoping to eliminate these types of problems, then taking the time to research different providers that will have someone organize it on your behalf can be very helpful.

-For those looking to work in an exciting and fast paced environment, Milan, the fashion capital of the world, is a great place to immerse yourself in the culture especially if you’re interested in Fashion or Finance.
-If Marine Biology is more of your thing, then make sure to check out cities near the breathtaking Mediterranean.
-If that doesn’t suit you, you can always choose Rome or Florence, where a vast majority of internships in Business, Communications, Tourism, and Hospitality are available.
+For those looking to work in an exciting and fast-paced environment, Milan, the fashion capital of the world, is a great place to immerse yourself in the culture especially if you’re interested in fashion or finance.
+If marine biology is more of your thing, then make sure to check out cities near the breathtaking Mediterranean.
+If that doesn’t suit you, you can always choose Rome or Florence, where a vast majority of internships in business, communications, tourism, and hospitality are available.
 While internships in Italy are generally available year-round, try to avoid working in August, when many businesses are shut down.

 There are many professional networking organizations that can help you find the right internship in Italy.
 These include: